frameless-at/ProcessUserDataTable/README.md

 ### Visual Example 2

-**UserAdminTable with standard user fields and one virtual field showing `created` value as coulumn**
+**UserAdminTable with standard user fields and one virtual field showing `created` value as column.**

 ![Example of minimal configuration](img/6_minimal_configuration.png)